-Oversubscription criteria (to be used only if we need to prioritise applications - see notes on page 17):
+Oversubscription criteria (to be used only if we need to prioritise applications - see notes on page 15):

-- 1. Looked after children and those who were previously looked after.
+- 1. Looked after children and those who were previously looked after but immediately after being looked after became subject to adoption, a child arrangement order, or special guardianship order.
 (See note 1) - 2.
-Students who have an exceptional medical or social need or those of their parents.
-(See page 10) - 3.
+Students who have an exceptional medical or social need or those of their parents. - 3.
 Students who are baptised Catholic.
 (See note 2) - 4.
 Students attending a Catholic Primary School. - 5.
 Students who are siblings of pupils on roll at this school. - 6.
 Students who are members of any other faith.
 (See note 3) - 7.
-Daughters of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy. - 8.
-Other girls.
+Sons of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy. - 8.
+Other boys.

-Tie breaker: Where we have to choose between two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Plymouth City Council's electronic mapping system1.
+Tie breaker: Where we have to choose between two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Plymouth City Council's electronic mapping system1